 Anger and Anxiety

-Anger can actually come from more than one cause.
-Interestingly, however, the anger itself may be a cause of anxiety on its own.
-Many people experience profound anxiety as a result of their anger episodes, because of their inability to control that anger.
+Anger can have many triggers.
+Interestingly, the anger itself may be a cause of anxiety on its own.
+Many people experience profound anxiety as a result of their anger episodes, due to their fear of losing control and the stress that they experience in their life as a result of that anger.

 Causes of Anger Anxiety

-Anxiety itself is the activation of the fight/flight response in the body.
-It becomes a problem when your body activates the response for no reason, or the response is unable to go away.
-That creates a variety of unwanted physical and mental experiences that make it hard to control your quality of life.
+Anxiety itself is the emotion caused by the activation of the fight/flight response in the body.
+It can become unhelpful in situations where the physical effects of fight or flight are not advantageous (e.g. Not a survival situation) or the response continues for a longer time.
+That creates a variety of unwanted physical and mental experiences that can impact your quality of life.

-- Loss of Control – Anger is also a natural response for many when they don't feel they're in control.
-Anxiety is, itself, a loss of control.
-Especially common in panic attacks, along with other anxiety disorders, many people that suffer from anger issues may be experiencing the effects of no longer feeling in control of their lives.
+- Loss of Control Anger is also a natural response for many when they don't feel they're in control.
+Anxiety can make people feel as though they are losing control.
+This is especially common in panic attacks, along with other anxiety disorders.
+Many people that suffer from anger issues may be experiencing the effects of no longer feeling in control of their lives.

-- Passing Blame – One of the more natural responses to stress is the feeling that others are contributing to it, especially when that stress is so hard to understand – like the case of anxiety.
-This may cause people to unintentionally pass blame to others as a way of explaining away their unusual symptoms.
+- Desire to Pass Blame One response that some people have to stress is the feeling that others are contributing to it, especially when that stress is so hard to understand - like with anxiety.
+This may cause people to pass blame - intentionally or unintentionally - to others as a way of explaining away their unusual symptoms.

-In addition, however, it's important to remember that while anger can be a symptom of anxiety, it can also be a cause.
-Those with anger issues often experience very deep anxiety as they worry about their ability to control their anger, and in some people this can lead to further outbursts of anger which cycle back into more stress.
+In addition, it's important to remember that while anger can be a symptom of anxiety, it can also be a cause.
+Those with anger issues may cause stresses in their life, such as upsetting those close to them, that leads to further stress and anxiety.
+This can become a cycle of anger and anxiety.

 Controlling Anger From Anxiety